 When Can You Withdraw From a Traditional IRA?

 Since the traditional IRA is a retirement account, you're supposed to keep the money there until you retire.
 You can start taking money out for retirement when you reach age 59 1/2.
-It doesn't matter whether you're working or not — you just need to reach this age limit to make retirement withdrawals.
+It doesn't matter whether you're working or not, you need to reach this age limit to make retirement withdrawals.
 Anything you take out after this point will be taxed as income.

-If you want to take money out before you reach age 59 1/2, you can — but the IRS will count it as an early withdrawal and charge you an additional 10 percent tax.
+If you want to take money out before you reach age 59 1/2, you can but the IRS will count it as an early withdrawal and charge you an additional 10 percent tax.
 However, you can withdraw early and without penalty under certain circumstances, according to the IRS.
-Keep in mind you'll still owe income tax on the money you take out.
+You'll still owe income tax on the money you take out.

 When Could a Traditional IRA Make Sense?

-Let's say you're in the 35 percent tax bracket, but you think your tax bracket will fall to 25 percent when you retire.
-By contributing to a traditional IRA, you can avoid paying the 35 percent tax bracket today, delay taxes on your investment earnings and will only owe taxes during retirement — when you're (hopefully) in that lower tax bracket.
+For example, you're in the 35 percent tax bracket, but you think your tax bracket will fall to 25 percent when you retire.
+By contributing to a traditional IRA, you can avoid paying the 35 percent tax bracket today, delay taxes on your investment earnings and will only owe taxes during retirement, when you're (hopefully) in that lower tax bracket.